 Once a member of the National Labor Relations Board (NLRB), Harry I. Johnson, III now serves clients as a management-side defense lawyer, with more than 20 years of experience in traditional labor matters before the NLRB and federal courts.
 Harry practices across the entire traditional union/labor field, including in NLRB unfair labor practice and representation proceedings, union representation campaigns, union corporate campaigns, labor arbitrations, collective bargaining, labor-management relations, labor-related advice for mergers and acquisitions, and federal and state labor injunction cases.
-Harry is also the labor and employment practice group leader for the Los Angeles and Century City offices.
+Harry is also the co-practice group leader of the Firm’s nationally-recognized Labor / Management Relations practice.

 Harry has experience in California litigation and federal wage-hour class action defense and related wage-hour compliance counseling.
 He has regularly defended clients in complex wage-hour class and collective action litigation under both California and federal law, with prior experience in more than 40 such cases.
 Harry also provides compliance advice to businesses operating under California’s complex statutory requirements to reduce or eliminate exposure related to pay and working hours.

 Finally, Harry advises and defends employers on many issues that arise generally under California and federal employment law.
 These include claims of racial, sexual, age, national origin, disability, and sexual orientation discrimination; harassment claims and investigations; and retaliation claims.
 Harry has also counseled clients concerning enforceable employment arbitration policies, handbook review, employee competition issues, plant closings, layoffs, employee/labor aspects of mergers and acquisitions, and employment contract drafting and claims.

 During his service on the NLRB, Harry participated in analyzing and deciding many landmark cases, whether in dissent or in the majority.
 A sample of such cases includes the following: